confluentinc/kafka-streams-examples/docs/index.rst

 Create the ksqlDB application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you create ksqlDB queries that are the equivalent to the |kstreams|.
+In this section, create ksqlDB queries that are the equivalent to the |kstreams|.

 .. figure:: ../../../tutorials/examples/music/images/ksql-music-demo-overview.jpg
     :width: 600px

 You have two options to proceed: